Skier Shiffrin edges Gut-Behrami in GS for career win 79 - WHIZ News

 Marta Bassino, who leads the GS standings, was 0.47 behind in third, followed by Italian teammate Federica Brignone in fourth.

-Shiffrin also won a GS on the same course Tuesday and is now three World Cup wins short of the women’s record held by Lindsey Vonn.
-She could even get one closer before the end of 2022 as the three-day series at Semmering will be concluded with a night slalom Thursday.

-Shiffrin won all three events the previous time the resort near the capital Vienna hosted races on three consecutive days, in December 2016.

-Wednesday’s win was Shiffrin’s 16th in GS, putting her in joint second place on the all-time winners list alongside Annemarie Moser-Pröll and Tessa Worley.
+It was Shiffrin’s 16th win in GS, putting her in joint second place on the all-time winners list alongside Annemarie Moser-Pröll and Tessa Worley.
 Only Vreni Schneider won more giant slaloms with 20.

 The win also stretched Shiffrin’s lead in the overall standings to 305 points over Sofia Goggia.
 The Italian speed specialist is not competing in Semmering.